 Garrington Private Credit is a firm that builds differently.

-The headline numbers tell part of Garrington's story: over $5 billion in total loans and factoring transactions completed, approximately 100 active credit facilities, and a weighted average portfolio duration of roughly 200 days.
+The headline numbers tell part of Garrington's story: over $5 billion in total loans and factoring transactions completed, currently 100 active credit facilities, and a weighted average portfolio duration of roughly 230 days.
 But what differentiates Garrington isn't the scale of activity; it's the philosophy behind it.

 Garrington lends against real, tangible assets.
 Not EBITDA multiples.
 Not enterprise value projections.
 Actual collateral — assessed at liquidation value, secured with a senior lien, and sized conservatively.
 When you ask the team how they think about risk, the answer is disarmingly direct: “We win by not losing.”

 That orientation shows up everywhere.
 In leverage that sits well below what is typical in the industry.
-In a loan book where roughly 60% of positions mature within six months, generating natural liquidity rather than relying on secondaries or asset sales to meet investor redemptions.
-In a bad-debt expense that has averaged well below 1% of net funded exposure across the life of the strategy.
+In a loan book where90% of positions mature within a year, generating natural liquidity rather than relying on secondaries or asset sales to meet investor redemptions.

-Leading Garrington is Managing Director Toreigh Stuart, who spent years in institutional finance - including as CEO of Man Investments Canada - watching complexity and scale work against the investors they were meant to serve.
-He didn't just allocate to Garrington's strategy.
-He bought the company because he believed he'd finally found an approach built around protecting capital rather than accumulating it.
+Leading Garrington is Managing Director Toreigh Stuart, who spent years in institutional finance — including eight years as CEO of Man Investments Canada — watching complexity and scale work against the investors they were meant to serve.
+That’s why he invested in and allocated assets to Garrington 11 years ago.
+Because he believed he'd finally found an approach built around protecting capital rather than accumulating it.

 Havener Capital is thrilled to help Garrington tell its story.